 The satellite antenna provides the interface to the satellite network.
-To have line of sight to the satellites and to avoid human exposure to radiation, the antenna should be mounted high e.g. on the roof and without any obstacles that can block the satellite signal.
+To have line of sight to the satellites and to avoid human exposure to radiation, the antenna should be mounted high e.g. on a pole and without any obstacles that can block the satellite signal.
+A pole mount kit for this purpose is included in the delivery.
 The antenna connects to the ANT interface on the GCU through the included RF cable.